How does my organization set up an email account?

 How can members of my student organization participate in Superior Edge?

 Any NMU student may be involved in Superior Edge.
-Participants will need to attend an orientation session to become acquainted with logging hours and requirements.
-Contact Superior Edge (1101 Northern Center, 906-227-6543, or firstname.lastname@example.org) for orientation dates and times.
+Participants will need to attend a Superior Edge orientation to become acquainted with logging hours and requirements.
+Register for Superior Edge (1101 Northern Center, 906-227-6543, or firstname.lastname@example.org) orientation dates/times on The Hub NMU.
 Superior Edge staff are willing to offer orientation training sessions specifically to organizations if a sufficient number of members are interested.
 For more information, please go to Superior Edge or call 906-227-6543.